 }

-The Box<dyn Error> type is called a “trait object,” which we’ll talk about in the “Using Trait Objects that Allow for Values of Different Types” section of Chapter 17.
+The Box<dyn Error> type is called a trait object, which we’ll talk about in the section “Using Trait Objects that Allow for Values of Different Types” in Chapter 17.
 For now, you can read Box<dyn Error> to mean “any kind of error.”
+Using ? in a main function with this return type is allowed.

+prod: check xref